#Techshit Hype – #NothingNew

 Engaging the #Fashionistas

 • Appeal to Egos: Recognize the need for recognition and validation among #fashionistas, and create opportunities for them to showcase their contributions within the network.
-Highlight their success stories: Share success stories and case studies that demonstrate the value and impact of participating in the network, encouraging more to join.
+Highlight their success stories: Share these stories and case studies that demonstrate the value and impact of participating in the network, encouraging more to join.

 The Solution: Embrace the #4opens